angulardart/site-angulardart/src/angular/guide/testing/component/running-tests.md

   url: /angular/guide/testing/component/basics
 toc: false
 ---
+<?code-excerpt path-base="examples/ng/doc"?>

 {% include_relative _page-top-toc.md %}

 Whether you've just started the [tutorial](/angular/tutorial), or finished the [Get Started](/guides/get-started) page, you are ready to run your first tests!
 If you haven't worked through these projects recently, don't worry.
 You can follow along by first setting up the tutorial's [Starter App](/angular/tutorial/toh-pt0).